 - bonus program: it's a bonus program, meaning that it can change or stop in the future depending on how we do.
 Basically, it's gravy (you should be happy enough with your base salary anyways).

-- allocates 10%: ten percent of profits is generous while still responsible for the financial well-being of the company.
+- allocates 15%: fifteen percent of profits is generous while still responsible for the financial well-being of the company.
 NOTE: we started the program with 10% but then upped it to 15% as we hired more people and calculated that could afford to.

 - of profits: this is better than earnings (like we used to do) because it encourages all of us to limit our expenses.

 - *: excluding "crazy costs" and owner dividends from the expense calculation is good because then we can have these expenses without worrying about their impact on bonuses.